H3rby7/bluquist-react-gallery/README.md

 2. Check for a finished React library ;P
 3. Get UI/UX draft
 4. Inject the gallery items from a parent component.
+5. That enables us to check for a templating possibilty.
-5. 'Inject' ScreenSize to supply `itemPerPage` property
+6. 'Inject' ScreenSize to supply `itemPerPage` property